 A/Prof Ronnie Scott is a novelist, comics scholar, studio leader in the Bachelor of Arts (Creative Writing), and co-director of the non/fictionLab, an interdisciplinary research group.

-In the BA (Creative Writing), Ronnie coordinates the capstone studio COMM2652 Creative Writing Project and is third-year Academic Advisor, focusing on helping students to develop challenging writing practices and sustainable careers.
+In the BA (Creative Writing), Ronnie coordinates the capstone studio COMM2652 Creative Writing Project and is first-year Academic Advisor, helping students to develop challenging writing practices and sustainable careers.
+He lectures across the School of Media & Communication in Creative Writing studios and electives, the Honours Research Lab and the Master of Writing & Publishing.

-In the non/fictionLab, Ronnie supports academics to collaborate with artists, industry and community.
-He also co-convenes Gutter Stars, an intervarsity comics collective, and co-directs the non/fictionLab Graphic Storyteller Fellowship.
+In the non/fictionLab, Ronnie supports academics in creative experimentation, critical practice, collaboration and social engagement.
+He co-convenes Gutter Stars, an intervarsity comics collective, and co-directs the non/fictionLab Graphic Storyteller Fellowship.
+He co-curates exhibitions that explore comics in performed and gallery spaces.

-As a comics scholar, Ronnie is a Chief Investigator on Folio, a project about graphic storytellers funded by the Australian Research Council Linkage Scheme.
-Within that project, Ronnie collects oral histories of Australian comics-makers, helps to build the comics holdings at the National Library of Australia, and is lead editor of the first book of essays about Australian comics, Folio: Essays on Australian Comics (Palgrave).
+Ronnie is a Chief Investigator on Folio, a storytelling project about graphic storytellers funded by the Australian Research Council.
+As well as collecting oral histories and ephemera from Australian comics-makers, which are showcased on the Folio website, he is lead editor of the first book of essays about Australian comics (Palgrave).

-His current industry partners include Glom Press, Pink Ember Studio, Creative Australia, Copyright Agency Limited and the Emerging Writers' Festival.
+His current industry partners are Glom Press, Pink Ember Studio, NGV Publications, Creative Australia, Copyright Agency Limited, the Emerging Writers' Festival, Shoalhaven Regional Gallery and the National Library of Australia.

 Key activities